whoami90506/MSoC-Self-Paced/rsErasure/report.md

 I use PYNQ to implement the design.
 All of the interface is AXI Lite.

 ## Improvement
 Since the lengths of input vectors are only 4, I use `array_partition` to change to 4 individual registers.
-Remove the memory protocal can largely reduce the latency from 1994 cycles to 25 cycles.
+Remove the memory protocol can largely reduce the latency from 1994 cycles to 25 cycles.

 ## HLS screenshot